mwouts/first_steps_with_hugo/content/_index.md

 ## Welcome to my first steps with Hugo!

-Soon (hopefully) we'll have a menu on the left to explore this site.
+There is a menu on the left to explore this site.